The Company You Keep

 My brother Tom & I while hiking at Lost Dutchman State Park.

-The people you surround yourself with have a huge impact on your happiness, confidence, and peace of mind.
 Healthy relationships matter.
-The people closest to us influence the way we see ourselves, the energy we carry, and how we move through difficult seasons of life.
-When you surround yourself with supportive, encouraging people, it becomes easier to grow, take chances, and enjoy life more fully.
-That is why it is so important to pay attention to the company you keep.
+The people closest to us affect the energy we carry, the choices we make, and how we move through difficult seasons of life.
+When you are surrounded by supportive, encouraging people, it becomes easier to grow, take chances, and enjoy life more fully.

 Our hang out view on Siphon Draw trail.

 I see so many people pour themselves into others while forgetting to protect their own peace in the process.
 I am prone to it too.
 But when we constantly give our energy to relationships, environments, or situations that leave us feeling drained, overlooked, or emotionally exhausted, it slowly chips away at our confidence and joy.
-At some point, we have to stop questioning our worth and start protecting it.

 While I was in Arizona visiting family, I spent a lot of time hiking and having late night talks with my little brother Tom.
 He has always been one of my biggest cheerleaders, not just for me, but for his family and the people around him.
 One of our adventures we hiked the Siphon Draw Trail and eventually sat on a huge rock overlook near the saddle, talking for hours about life, family, struggles, growth, and happiness.
 The desert was quiet except for the wind brushing through the mountains, and sometimes those are the moments where things become very clear.